-Dry bags of different sizes for clothes, sleeping bag and so on.
+Dry bags of different sizes for clothes and sleeping bag

 Waterproof jacket and trousers

-Warm jacket - could be fleece or down jacket, potentially ski jacket.
+Warm jacket - could be fleece or down jacket.
 Make sure you can put the waterproof jacket over the top.

-2 or 3 Fleece tops or hiking shirts/sweatshirts
+1 or 2 Fleece tops or hiking shirts/sweatshirts

 Pair of trekking trousers and shorts